 Cannabidiol (CBD) is only one of the phytocannabinoids in cannabis plants; there are actually more than 100 phytocannabinoids, with tetrahydrocannabinol (THC) being the most notorious one.
 The brain has multiple receptors that respond to the different phytocannabinoids in cannabis.
 These receptors are part of the endocannabinoid system, which is a complex system that determines how the different phytocannabinoids affect the body physiologically or psychologically.

 THC causes the trademark psychoactive effects or the euphoric, high feeling that cannabis has always been associated with.
 On the other hand, CBD creates an alternate response in the endocannabinoid system; usually inducing a more relaxed state that is suspected to help with a boost in serotonin levels.
 Serotonin levels play a major role in things like nervous system response and pain reactions.
-So in short, CBD oil will not get someone high or feeling anything that could be deemed as euphoric, which is a huge differentiator between the THC and CBD.
+So in short, hemp products containing CBD oil will not get someone high or feeling anything that could be deemed as euphoric, which is a huge differentiator between the THC and CBD.

 CBD Is Legal Everywhere But THC Is Not